adamwight/wiki_elixir/README.md

 end
 ```

-Documentation can be generated with `mix docs`.
+Documentation is generated with `mix docs`.

 ## Usage